 There are so many important truths in today’s readings.
 I had a hard time deciding which one to feature in the title.
 I hope you’ll take the time to read today and let me know what spoke to you.

 Our Exodus reading illustrates the importance of being willing to keep standing and trusting God when things get worse instead of better and can help us understand that we are in a spiritual battle.

 Psalm 16 reminds us where real joy is to be found.

 Proverbs 5 warns us of the consequences of sin.
 All of us need to heed the warnings in this passage, but if you have teenagers, knowing these truths and teaching them to your sons and daughters is so important.
 This may be one of the most important passages for boys to understand even before they come into their teens.

 Finally, Matthew 18 illustrates the seriousness of unforgiveness and its effect on our relationship with God.

 When You Try Trusting God & Things Get Worse

 Now Moses has returned to Egypt to do what God has told him to do.
 He has gone to his brother Aaron and received confirmation from him, from the elders, and from the people (Ex.
 4.27-31).
 But when he and Aaron go to Pharaoh to demand he let the people go, things don’t turn out so well!
 In fact, things get worse!

 You might be thinking, “Well, at least God warned Moses and told him that things would eventually work out.”
-But hasn’t He told us the same thing, maybe not from a burning bush, but in the pages of Scripture?
+But hasn’t He told us the same thing.
+Maybe not from a burning bush, but what about in the pages of Scripture?